$0 Alberta Adoption Quick-Start Checklist

 1. Are you already caring for the child you want to adopt?
 If yes, kinship or step-parent adoption is your pathway.
 You are not competing with anyone for a match.
 The path is legal finalization of an existing relationship, and you can start immediately.

 2. Is adopting a young child or newborn your primary goal?
-If yes, public adoption has significant constraints (70% of waiting children are over age 7), and kinship adoption requires a pre-existing relationship.
+If yes, public adoption has significant constraints (about 70% of waiting children are aged 7 to 12), and kinship adoption requires a pre-existing relationship.
 Private domestic or international adoption is likely your pathway.

 3. Are you open to a child over age 5, a sibling group, or a child with special needs?
 If yes, public adoption is the most cost-effective alternative.
-The $0–$2,000 cost combined with Supports for Permanency payments makes it the highest-value pathway for families with this flexibility.
+The $0–$1,500 estimated cost combined with possible Supports for Permanency payments makes it an important pathway for families with this flexibility.

 4. What is your household income relative to $180,000?
-The 2025 Supports for Permanency income threshold affects which subsidy levels you access.
-The $6,000 private adoption subsidy also has this threshold.
+The 2025 Supports for Permanency income threshold affects whether the basic maintenance rate is available.
+The $6,000 private adoption grant also has this threshold.
 Understanding where you fall determines how the financial support calculations work for each pathway.

 5. How quickly do you need legal permanency?
-If there is urgency — a child in a crisis placement, a PGO that makes a child immediately legally free for adoption, a step-parent situation where legal status matters for school or medical decisions — kinship adoption's 6–12 month timeline is the fastest of all pathways.
+If there is urgency — a child in a crisis placement, a PGO that may make a child legally available for adoption, or a step-parent situation where legal status matters — ask the caseworker when an adoption application may begin.
+Kinship and step-parent adoption is presented as approximately 6–12 months once filed.

 The Costs Private Agencies Don't Mention

-When an agency quotes $18,000 to $50,000 in fees, the comparison to public or kinship adoption is rarely offered alongside it.
+When an agency quotes $18,000 to $30,000 in private-domestic costs, the comparison to public or kinship adoption is rarely offered alongside it.
 Here is what those agency fees cover versus what families pay out-of-pocket for alternatives:

 Private agency fees cover: Birth parent counseling, matching facilitation, home study conducted by agency social workers, independent legal representation for birth parents, post-placement supervision visits and reports.

-In public adoption, these same functions are handled by: ACFS social workers (free to applicants).
-The post-placement visits are government-funded.
-The court finalization costs $200–$500 in filing fees.
+In public adoption, these same functions are handled by: ACFS social workers at no agency fee to applicants.
+Confirm any current court filing amount with the court clerk.

 Who This Is For